 Rabbi Shoshanah Conover - Associate Rabbi

-Rabbi Conover earned a B.A. in English Literature and Creative Writing with honors from the University of Wisconsin-Madison.
+Rabbi Shoshanah Conover earned a B.A. in English Literature and Creative Writing with honors from the University of Wisconsin-Madison.
 Her love of the Jewish people and Jewish texts as well as a strong commitment to social justice led her to rabbinical school.
-Rabbi Conover’s responsibilities at Temple Sholom reflect her passions: serving as pastoral counselor, learning and teaching inspiring (and challenging) texts, leading dynamic and engaging worship experiences, and finding ways to improve our world through the guidelines of our faith.
+Rabbi Conover’s responsibilities at Temple Sholom of Chicago reflect her passions: serving as pastoral counselor, learning and teaching inspiring (and challenging) texts, leading dynamic and engaging spiritual experiences, and finding ways to improve our world through the guidelines of our faith.

 To reach Rabbi Conover call 773-525-4707 x 342 or email firstname.lastname@example.org.

-To reach Rabbi Sandmel call 773-525-4707 x 347 or email firstname.lastname@example.org.
+To reach Rabbi Weisblatt call 773-525-4707 x 338 or email email@example.com.

-To reach Cantor Katzman call 773-525-4707 x 340 or email firstname.lastname@example.org.
+To reach Cantor Ben-David call 773-525-4707 x 340 or email firstname.lastname@example.org.